search

 Log in to your personal account

-Log in to your Exness Personal Area, then select the "Archived" tab under "My Account" in the menu.
+Log in to your Exness Personal Area, go to "My Account" in the menu, and select the "Archived" tab.

 パーソナルエリアへログイン パーソナルエリアへログイン